1990 Wyoming state elections

 A general election was held in the U.S. state of Wyoming on Tuesday, November 6, 1990.
 All of the state's executive officers—the Governor, Secretary of State, Auditor, Treasurer, and Superintendent of Public Instruction—were up for election.
 Democrats Mike Sullivan and Kathy Karpan were re-elected as Governor and Secretary of State by landslide margins, while Democrat Lynn Simons was defeated for re-election by Republican Diana Ohman.
 Republicans also continued their winning streak in the elections for State Auditor and State Treasurer.

+Additionally, the Class II US Senate seat and the state's at-large seat in the US House of Representatives were up as well, and Republicans won both.